clutonik/full-stack-developer-journey/pre-requisites/README.md

 # Setting up spacemacs for javascript

-This file covers steps/commands required to setup spacemacs for javascript development
+This file covers steps/commands required to setup spacemacs for javascript development.
+You can also read this on https://clutonik.medium.com/setting-up-spacemacs-for-javascript-development-ce9c91b37eba

 ## Installing required packages (macOS)